 The Domaine de Chantilly is one of the most enjoyable day trips north of Paris.
 The estate was the home of Henri d’Orléans, Duke of Aumale, who amassed one of France’s greatest collections of precious books, paintings and decorative objects.
 Today, as well as admiring the château’s galleries, you can visit the impressive suites, stroll the gardens and stop by the stables, now an equestrian museum.
 Round off your trip with a Chantilly cream-based dessert.

 If you’re a Paris old-timer, or just looking for a fresh angle on sightseeing, consider the City of Light’s closest eastern suburbs, Montreuil and Vincennes.
 The former is famed for labyrinthine flea market, Les Puces de Montreuil, while Vincennes is home to the postcard-perfect Château de Vincennes, which contains Europe’s tallest medieval dungeon, and the sprawling bois, replete with follies and lakes.

 South of Paris lies the Parc de Sceaux, a beautiful yet little-known estate home to sprawling formal gardens and a small château.
 It’s one of the most delightful weekend escapes from the city, particularly in spring when you can picnic beneath the cherry blossom.
 We highly recommend picking up a gourmet picnic of salads, terrines and Nutella éclairs, and reclining in the shade of the cherry trees at Bosquet Nord.

-Ah, gay Paree, what are you like?
-There are so many marvellous sights here… yet we all have so little time to see them.
-It stinks of unfairness.
-And whether you’re a first-timer or a Paris regular, the same goes – how do you even go about planning a day out here?
-Whether or not you can fit them in one trip, these are the 50 sights you shouldn’t miss.
+Whether you’re a first-timer or a Paris regular, the same goes – how do you even go about planning a day out here?
+You may not be able to fit them all in one trip, but these are the 50 attractions you absolutely shouldn’t miss.